jannis-kiriasis/insured/README.md

     ![Heading](./README-files/main-heading.png)

 3.	**Navigation / stages**
-    I've used graphics to represent the 3 steps included in the website: The questionnaire, the calculator and the application form.
+    I've used graphics to represent the 3 pages included in the website: The questionnaire, the calculator and the application form.
+The reason is becauase while it can effectively be used as a navigation (the graphics link to the related pages), it isn't its intended use.
+I reccommand to follow the on screen instructions for the best experience instead of jumping from a page to the other by clicking on the graphics.
+Hence to discourage this behavior, I used graphics.
+The primary use is to let users know at what stage of the whole process they are.

     The current page icon becomes Verdigris when the page is active.

-    While this can be used as navigation, it is reccommanded to follow the on screen instructions for the best experience instead of jumping from a page to the other by clicking on the icons.

     ![Navigation](./README-files/navigation.png)

 ### Questionnaire features - index.html

 4.	**Progress bar**
-    The progress bar helps users to see at what stage of the questionnaire they are.
-There is an intro, 5 questions and the results page.
+    The progress bar helps users see at what stage of the questionnaire they are.
+The full questionnaire includes an intro, 5 questions and the results page.
     The current progress circle is blue.
 The past quetions / pages are green.
-The progress bar updates at every button click, so when users start the quetionnaire or answer a question.
+The progress bar updates at every button click with DOM manipulation, so when users start the quetionnaire or answer a question.

     ![Progress bar](./README-files/progress-bar.png)